METALS-China ramp-up pushes aluminium prices to 14-month lows

 However, supporting aluminium on the LME market are stocks in LME registered warehouses at 340,375 tonnes MALSTX-TOTAL, the lowest since 2002.

-Cancelled warrants -- metal earmarked for delivery -- at 54% of the total indicate more aluminium is due to leave the LME system.
+Cancelled warrants, or metal earmarked for delivery, stood at 54% of the total which indicates more aluminium is due to leave the LME system.

 Concern about the availability of zinc on the LME market because of low stocks has again pushed up the premium for the cash over the three-month contract CMZN0-3 to around $90 per tonne from levels near $20 at end-June.